rows/hiring/job descriptions/FE engineer (senior)_Porto.md

 Your role is to team up with our engineers and build our single-page app.
 You will be working on:
 * an account dashboard where users manage apps and settings.
 * the editor where users manipulate a list of programmable cells that can do computing, including services and automation.
+* performance and reliability of our web app.
 * additional pages and features where we help users learn and extract the maximum value out of our core functionality and available integrations.

 ### Current open positions
-* We are looking for frontend engineers who will be a fit for our teams D1, E1 or/ and F1.
+* We are looking for frontend engineers who will be a fit for our team C1.
     * See what each Team does [here](../Teams.md).
-    * Specifically for the F1 team, we are hiring a frontend developer to help us improve our new integrations time to market and how we implement these new integrations.
+    * Specifically for the C1 team, we are hiring a frontend developer to help us improve the performance of the editor and all the features related to the spreadsheet.
 You will have the chance to work with a senior team and help us to improve technically and how we do things.
+    * It would be great if you already have experience implementing this type of application and solving performance issues on the frontend.
 * Note: It is possible to move between teams.

 # About you